lrynek/design-patterns/sfcasts/command-real-world.md

 # Command Pattern in the Real World

-Now that we're pros at *utilizing* the Command pattern, can you guess where *Symfony* uses it?
+Now that we're pros at *applying* the Command pattern, can you guess where *Symfony* uses it?
 If you said "Symfony Console", you're right!
 And, we've been using it all along.
 Open up `GameCommand`.
 We can see that it extends from this `Command` base class.
 This belongs to Symfony, and it comes with a bunch of